codepath/android_guides/Animations.md

 | `x`, `y`, `z`                                                    | Position             |
 | `translationX`, `translationY`, **`translationZ` (API 21+)**     | Offset from Position |

 In the past, the way to use animations in **compatible with pre-3.0 Android versions**, was to use  [NineOldAndroids](http://nineoldandroids.com/) for all our property animations.
-Nine Old Androids has now been deprecated in lieu of the support v4 library according to this [blog post](https://plus.google.com/+JakeWharton/posts/hPZYyEXaSqk).
+Nine Old Androids has now been deprecated and no longer being supported but can still be used.

 If you are an Android Studio user, add the following dependency to your `app/build.gradle` file: